nlkitai/demos/README.md

 #  `NLUX` demos

-This repository contains a collection of demos for the `NLUX` library.
+This repository contains a collection of demos for the `NLUX` JavaScript conversational AI library.
 The demos are organized in the following way:

+### Next.js Demos

+- `next-js/nlux-with-app-router`: A simple `NLUX` demo using Next.js with a Next.js API route.

+### Context-Aware Conversations Demos

 - `stock-wiz`: The simple stock display app that uses `NLUX` as AI assistant to make stock investment decisions.
+- `amaizon`: A simple e-commerce app that uses `NLUX` as AI assistant to help users find products.

 ## Running the demos